deadlock-delegate/ark-newrelic/README.md

 ### Configuration

-You must add the following environment variables to `~/.ark/.env` file for New Relic to work:
+Open `.env` file that is located at `~/.config/ark-core/<network>/.env` (<network> should be replaced by either mainnet, devnet or testnet) and add the following environment variables:

 ```bash
 NEW_RELIC_LICENSE_KEY=yourlicensekeygoeshere